Ixe1/OMSI-Time-Sync/README.md

 # Licence
 This is licenced under the GNU General Public License v3 (GPL-3) licence.
 Please see https://www.gnu.org/licenses/gpl-3.0.en.html for more information.

+# Credits
+- [sjain](https://github.com/sjain882) - Helping beta test both the tool and the plugin